angelicamapeso/bootcamp-weather-dashboard/README.md

-# Bootcamp - Homework 6: Weather Dashboard
+# Weather Dashboard

 ![Weather Dashboard preview](./images/weather_dashboard_preview.png)

 A dashboard that displays the weather for a searched city.

 The dashboard features:

 - an overview of the current weather
 - a colour-coded UV index [(Based on the Wikipedia Ultraviolet Index)](https://en.wikipedia.org/wiki/Ultraviolet_index#Index_usage)
 - a future, five-day weather forecast